-- 1. Apply Phase 2 of the 3-x-3 writing process, which begins with formal and informal research to collect background information. - 2.
-Organize information into strategic relationships.
+- 1. Conduct formal and informal research as you apply Phase 2 of the 3-x-3 writing process. - 2.
+Organize information into strategic relationships. - 3.
+Compose the first draft of a message using a variety of sentence types while avoiding sentence fragments, run-on sentences, and comma splices. - 4.
+Emphasize important ideas, employ the active and passive voice strategically, build parallelism, and present dangling and misplaced modifiers.

-- 3. Compose the first draft of a message using a variety of sentence types while avoiding sentence fragments, run-on sentences, and comma splices. - 4.
-Improve your writing by emphasizing important ideas, employing the active and passive voice effectively, using parallelism, and preventing dangling and misplaced modifiers. - 5.
-Draft well-organized paragraphs that incorporate (a) topic sentences, (b) support sentences, and (c) transitional expressions to build coherence.
+5. Draft well-organized paragraphs that incorporate (a) topic sentences, (b) support sentences, and (c) transitional expressions to build coherence.

-WEEK 4 - CHAPTER 4: Revising Business Messages
+WEEK 5 - CHAPTER 4: REVISING BUSINESS MESSAGES